-with the new cold frames we are nearly ready to begin eating.
+Typically there wouldn't be much in the garden at this time of the year.
+But with the new cold frames we are nearly ready to begin eating.
 The lettuces in this photo are the ones that I started last October and which were in my old glass covered frame during the winter.
 The frame is now behind the lettuce and is covered with row cover material.
-The frame contains Chinese cabbage, pak choi and komatsuna (another Asian green) that I had started indoors on February 11th and that I transplanted out five or six days ago.
-Initially the row cover material was to protect the transplants from the sun since they were hardened off only for a couple of days.
-But my Asian greens have often been a food source for flea beetles and so the row cover now keeps off any flea beetles.
-[I don't know if they would be around this early in the year.]
+The frame contains Chinese cabbage, pak choi and komatsuna (another Asian green) that I had started indoors on February 11th and that I transplanted out fiv

 In one of the new cold frames I transplanted lettuce, spinach, and zen around four weeks ago.
 This frame is not insulated and doesn't retain as much heat as my other two new ones.
 One of them is pictured below.